DStape/dbus-hello-world-daemon/README.md

 # Package requirements
 libdbus-1-3 and libdbus-1-dev (for dev headers)

+# Branches
+master contains bleeding edge so will probably not work.

+very\_simple makes use of dbus\_connection\_pop\_message().
+This alleviates the need to implement function handlers.

+not-compatible-with-asynchronous-messages as the name suggests, makes use of dbus\_connection\_read\_write\_dispatch() which blocks on I/O - so it cannot be interrupted.

 # Starting the daemon
 Simply run ./dbus_helloworld_service.
 Use the busctl utility to verify that the daemon is up and running and can be reached via the well-known name of "com.example.HelloWorld".